An exit strategy sets the tone for your long-term goals

-Having an exit strategy mapped out will allow you to build and structure your business with an end goal in mind.
+Having a market exit strategy mapped out will allow you to build and structure your business with an end goal in mind.
 And when the time comes, it allows you to bow out as gracefully (and as profitably) as possible.

 Businesses must have the foresight to plan ahead